Rekihyt/Sifu/LanguageReference.md

 ### Parentheses
-Parentheses do more than just specify precedence, they force their contained expression into a single-term App.
-This has a sometimes surprising consequence: single-terms inside parentheses are apps instead of terms.
+Parentheses do not specify precedence, they force their contained expression into a single-term App.
+This has a sometimes surprising consequence: single-terms inside parentheses are singleton apps instead of terms.
 While this is weird for expressions, is makes sense for matching, and consistency in general.
 If the key `(Foo Bar)` doesn't match `Foo Bar`, then `(Foo)` shouldn't match `Foo`.

 (These technically make the language into a Lisp, but don't tell anyone, I want _some_ users)